649, Topics in Systems,

 - Scalability: How well does the system scale as it adds more resources?
 What are the overheads for management and coordination as the system grows?

-- Efficiency: System handles large amount of data, so performance is important
+- Efficiency: The system handles a large amount of data, so performance is important.

 - Fault tolerance: Can the system continue to operate if some of the components fail?
 Can the system recover full capacity when resources come back online?

 - Communications: How do the components of the system communicate?
 How well does the system handle message latency and loss?

 - Heterogeneity: How can a system be built out of components developed using multiple programming languages, supporting components (such as databases), etc?

 - Integration, Deployment, and Operation: How can multi-component systems developed by multiple teams be integrated, tested, deployed into production, and operated at scale?

 - User Environments: How can end user environments to dynamic distributed systems be developed at scale?
 How can they efficiently evolve as the underlying system evolves?

 - Security: How can these systems be operated securely?
 How can security problems be detected?